 Planning a media training program

-Media training is the process of equipping your staff to interact effectively with journalists and present your organization in the best possible light.
+Media training equips your staff to interact effectively with traditional media, such as radio, TV and newspapers, as well as social media like Facebook, Twitter and Instagram, so employees can present your organization in the best possible light.

-For front-line employees it means learning the basics—media inquiries are to be promptly and politely referred to the corporate communications department and company gossip is not to be shared with the (seemingly) nice man or woman from the newspaper.
+For front-line staff it means learning the basics—inquiries from traditional media are promptly and politely referred to the corporate communications department and company gossip is not shared on Facebook or with the (seemingly) nice woman from the TV station.
+Employees should also know how to recognize and report a crisis.
 At this level, training is mainly preventative.

-For corporate communications staff, media training ensures different offices or branches use the same standards, techniques and information to handle journalists’ inquiries.
-It can also involve crisis simulations, where executives manage the communication aspects of a rapidly unfolding situation, often with incomplete information.
+For corporate communications staff, media training ensures different departments and offices use the same standards, techniques and information to handle journalists’ inquiries and prepare social media posts.
+The emphasis is on delivering messages that are clear, consistent and credible.
+Training can involve crisis simulations, where executives manage communications in a rapidly unfolding situation, typically with incomplete information.

-For executives who will speak on behalf of the company, it centers on upgrading or polishing their media-handling skills, usually with videotaped interview simulations and detailed appraisals.
-Training is often scheduled to support an important event, such as a merger, acquisition, downsizing or product launch.
+For senior executives, training focuses on media-handling skills, with video-based interview simulations and detailed appraisals.
+Training often supports an important event, such as a merger, acquisition, downsizing or product launch.

 Language is another potential stumbling block.
 While training should be conducted in the language in which the interviews will take place, most media training concepts are language-neutral.
 In the absence of skilled local or multilingual trainers, English is often a suitable compromise.